 For all of these issues, we strongly encourage that you and your spouse seek outside professional help.
 For example, you could look into the many centres specializing in drug and alcohol rehab Albuquerque way, but you can also find something in your local area too.
 Consult your local minister or physician for reliable recovery resources, like a 12-step system that understands your unique struggle.
-Addiction is not something you can overcome on your own, but with the right help, you will be able to move past this and rebuild your lives.
+Addiction is not something you can overcome on your own, but with the right help and medication assisted treatment, you will be able to move past this and rebuild your lives.